Counsellor bios

 Therapeutic approach: Dylan’s approach to therapy focuses on cultivating an individual’s inherent skills, resiliency and internal resources.
 He draws on Adlerian and Existential Therapy.

-Edith, BSW MEd RSW CCC
+Edith, DCP MEd RSW CCC

 Edith